google/proto-lens/README.md

 # Current differences from the standard

-- Services are not supported.
 - Extensions (proto2-only) are not supported.
 - Unknown proto2 enum values cause a decoding error, instead of being preserved round-trip.
-- Messages with proto3 syntax preserve unknown fields, the same as for proto2.
-  This behavior tracks a [recent change to the specification](google/protobuf#272).
 - Files with `import public` statements compile correctly, but don't explicitly reexport the definitions from those imports.